jam01/reales/rea/decisions.md

 To accommodate transferring identifiable and non-identifiable resources with the same structure, making representations simpler.

 The main solution is to always include ResourceType and introduce a quantity attribute in Resource subclasses.
 In this model we consider Resources to represent only the attributes that we care about in the context EconomicEvents.

+# Reified ResourceType instead of Resources as subclass
+Allows ResourceType and Resource hierarchies independently.
+Also, to allow assigning ResourceTypes to Resources at runtime.

+# Considering: ResourceType reference to itself
+Allows creating ResourceType hierarchies at runtime.

+# Not adding quantity Value to Resource
+Allows to exchange uniquely identifiable goods without unnecessary data.